parvathycharuroopa/Gender-Bias/README.md

 ## ABOUT DATASET

-A survey consisting of 25 questions has been conducted which focused on employees with 1 or more years of experience in their respective feild.
+A survey consisting of 25 questions has been conducted which focused on employees with 1 or more years of experience in their respective field.
-**No of columns**: 25
+**No of columns**: 25,
 **No of rows**: 154

 ## COLUMN DESCRIPTION